M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Evading Existing Defenses

 \subsection{Neural Cleanse}

-The Neural Cleanse defense~\cite{wang2019neural} detects the backdoor of a suspected DNN model by reverse-engineering the triggers.
-Specifically, for each label, the Neural Cleanse defense first reverses a trigger for each class label that can transform the predictions of all clean images to the label and then applies an anomaly detection method (e.g., the Median Absolute Deviation (MAD) algorithm) to discriminate the triggers that are notably smaller than the rest.
-According to the discussion in~\cite{wang2019neural}, the anomaly index threshold is set at two, and any model with an anomaly index larger than two is regarded as a backdoor model.
+\red{NC reverses a trigger for each class label by transforming the predictions of all poisoned images to the label and applying anomaly detection to discriminate the triggers that are notably smaller than the rest.
+The anomaly index threshold is set at two, and any model with an anomaly index larger than two is considered a backdoored model.
+The results in Figs.~\ref{fig:nc}(a) reveal that the average anomaly indices of our attack consistently remain below this threshold.
+Also, Fig.~\ref{fig:nc}(b) illustrates that our attack achieves the lowest anomaly index values compared to other attacks, exhibiting higher robustness.}

-Our experiments perform ten iterations of the detection procedure on each dataset, and the obtained mean anomaly indexes are shown in Fig.~\ref{fig:nc}.
-As can be seen from Figs.~\ref{fig:nc}(a) and (b), the average anomaly indexes of our M-to-N attack are all less than two, which indicates that the Neural Cleanse defense cannot detect our attack.
-We also compare the ability of different backdoor attacks in resisting the Neural Cleanse and show the results in Fig.~\ref{fig:nc}(c).
-As can be seen, our attack can achieve the smallest anomaly index values, which indicates a stronger ability to resist the Neural Cleanse defense.